serg-ksv/test-task-nta/README.md

   2. Data Model User->OneToOne->Account->OneToMany->Orders (simple data, few fields -> productName, amount etc)
      - User get can create an order and get/update/delete own.
 (Can not update/delete orders of other users)
      - Admin/Owner can get/update/delete all orders

+By default, owner will be generated: login = "owner", password = "1234".
 <hr>

 ### <a name="structure"></a>Project structure